msmiley/clusterizer/README.md

 - automatic process management
 - messaging to/from each process
 - log aggregation to master process
-- scheduling for process worker function
+- built-in sleep-type scheduling for process worker function
+- integration with [Agenda](https://www.npmjs.com/package/agenda) for advanced scheduling
 - graceful shutdown

 ## Usage